RallyTechServices/drop-down-multi-value-manager/README.md

 # drop-down-multi-value-manager
-Tool to keep a drop-down multi-value field in Agile Central consistent with values in a text file.
+Tools to dump and keep a drop-down multi-value field in Agile Central consistent with values in a text file.
 If the values have a "key" portion of the value (e.g. "1234 My Value") then the app will update any values that start with same string (e.g. "1234 My NEW Value").